sansin5982/GWAS-Protocol/chapters/QC/SNP-QC.md

 Filter out SNPs that are too rare to analyze robustly.
 Variants with extremely low frequency often have unstable allele frequency estimates and low statistical power.
-Drop SNPs with MAF below 0.01 (1%) or 0.05 (5%) — this depends on your sample size and study design.
+Drop SNPs with MAF below 0.01 (1%) or 0.05 (5%) — this depends on our sample size and study design.

 #### SNPs failing Hardy Weinberg equilibrium